France: Teacher decapitated in gruesome 'Islamist terror attack' near Paris | DW | 16.10.2020

-A suspect has been shot dead after a knife attack in the outskirts of Paris.
+A suspect has been shot dead after a knife attack on the outskirts of Paris.
 The victim was a teacher who had reportedly recently shown caricatures of Muhammad in class.

 French police shot a man dead on Friday after he allegedly decapitated a teacher near Paris.